25 Home Office Essentials to Set Up an Ergonomic Workplace

 8. Ergonomic chair

 You are going to need a good chair if your home office is to be ergonomic.
 An ergonomic office chair allows you to adjust different features for your maximum comfort.
 You may want to change the seat height, back tilt angle, headrest, armrest, or footrest to suit your preferences.
-When you buy ergonomic chair options from a good manufacturer like ErgoChair 2 from Autonomous, you can sit more comfortably and experience fewer back and posture problems.
+When you buy ergonomic chair options from a good manufacturer like Autonomous, you can sit more comfortably and experience fewer back and posture problems.

 11. Mouse and keyboard mounting platform